Getting Started & Setting up Account at Wisconsin#

 Once the new certificate has been generated, you need to download it, import it into your browser, and put the new certificate in your .globus directory.
 The procedure is the same as when you first got a new certificate.
 See instructions here.#

-When you follow the above procedure and create a new certificate before the old one expires, you should not need to reregister with the CMS VO, because your certificate name is unchanged.#
+When you follow the above procedure and create a new certificate before the old one expires, you DO NOT need to reregister with the CMS VO, because your certificate name is unchanged.#

 Need Help ?
 Please contact help@hep.wisc.edu#